Jason Russell House: The Troops Assemble

 Meanwhile, the rides of Revere and Dawes triggered a flexible notification system (express riders as well as bells, drums, alarm guns, bonfires, and a trumpet) to let the towns within 25 miles of Boston know that a sizable body of troops was on the move.
 Accordingly, militias and minutemen companies from many outlying communities assembled and began marches that would eventually bring them to Jason Russell's property.

 Needham dispatched three companies of militia comprising 185 men.
-Five of them would never return home.
+Four of them would never return home.

 The men of Dedham appear to have responded with great fervor.
 They dispatched four companies of militia, one for each parish of the town, and one minuteman company under Captain Joseph Guild.
 Guild's men left in small groups as soon as enough had assembled to form a platoon.
 All together about 300 men left that day, reportedly leaving almost no men behind between the ages of 16 and 80.

 Around 9 am troops began to assemble in Danvers, including the part that is now Peabody, comprising two companies of minutemen under Israel Hutchinson and Gideon Foster as well as three militias under Samuel Flint, Samuel Eppes, and Jeremiah Page.
 These left at different times and via different routes but all arrived in Menotomy about the same time.
 One body of minutemen had gathered at the Bell Tavern, at the corner of what is now Main and Washington in Peabody.
 Setting out at 10, they covered 16 miles in 4 hours, to arrive in Menotomy by early afternoon.
 The Town of Beverly contributed three companies of militia, some of whom were trained as minutemen; in addition, 19 men from Beverly mustered together with Hutchinson's minutemen.
 In all, perhaps 300 men assembled from just Danvers, Peabody, and Beverly.